 After writing and perfecting your main CV sections, it’s time to look at how you can strengthen the rest of your document with these supplemental sections.
 We say supplemental because, although they’re considered optional, these CV additions can help create a fuller idea of your strengths and abilities because they focus on your extracurricular activities.

 Attending and participating in conferences can demonstrate how you actively pursue and participate in spreading updated ideologies related to your field of study or work.
 Hobbies demonstrate your interests and capabilities outside the workplace or classroom.
 Grants and awards show recognition for your abilities.
 These topics can help strengthen your argument as the best candidate, especially if they relate to the job.

 Read on to learn how to write each of these sections.
 Remember, these are optional.
 You do not, and should not, add all of them to your CV.

 Earlier, we showed you how to write a Work Experience section and mentioned that you could include your research, academic and extracurricular experiences in addition to your formal work experience.
 If you noticed that the section grew too long, you can easily break it up and create dedicated Research and Teaching Experience sections.
 We highly recommend that approach, especially if you’re pursuing an academic teaching role, a research position or applying to a Ph.D. program.

 This section will follow the same format as your Work Experience section.

 For example, writing that you helped maintain astronomical equipment during a pre-grad internship when you’re going for a Ph.D. in mathematics won’t look as impressive as it would for a physics or astronomy degree.
-Although the experience is impressive and valuable, it does not involve any of the same requirements needed in the mathematical program.
+Although the experience is impressive and valuable, it does not involve any of the exact requirements needed in the mathematical program.
 You’re better off focusing on memberships to math associations or competitions.